PhilMele/M3Project/README.md

         application = db.relationship('GrantApplication', backref='userapplications')

+NOTE: Say I wanted to apply the method to all models, but resulted in a number of errors.
+Didnt have time to do it.
+Only this relationship needed `cascade` implemented for the project to work.

 **Application Status**
 When a user creates an application, the application is given an `ID` and is default value of `False` against `is_submitted field.